 Skip: My human uses the beef flavoured toothpaste and it is deeelicious!

 Smudge: Mine wouldn't dare go near me with a toothbrush!
 She says I have serious cattitude and tries to sneak the oral care biscuits in with my tuna.
 Pulease!

 New year, new you!
 Now is the perfect time to get rid of those salt-ridden dreadlocks and get into a good grooming routine.

-There's a range of clippers and accessories from Kazoo as well as de-shedding tools to get rid of those unwanted matts, once and for all.
+A wide range of clippers and accessories are available from Kazoo as well as de-shedding tools to get rid of those unwanted matts, once and for all.
 Don't forget to also protect your pet's skin from the harsh sun with some doggy sunscreen.

 Keep them looking schmick with these products